xmrbrz/edx-platform/docs/en_us/platform_api/source/mobile/endpoints.rst

-.. _edX Platform API Endpoints:
+.. _edX PlatformMobile  API Endpoints:

 ################################################
-edX LMS Platform Endpoints
+edX Platform Mobile API Endpoints
 ################################################

-The edX Platform API allows you to view information about users and their course enrollments, course information, and videos and transcripts.
+The edX Platform Mobile API enables you to view information about users and their course enrollments, course information, and videos and transcripts.

 The following tasks and endpoints are currently supported.

 .. list-table::
    :widths: 10 70